Ayurveda the

 Clinical examination 125

-health of tissues and organs on the left side of the
+health of tissues and organs on the left side

 body.

-The pitta (middle) pulse under the right radial
+● The pitta (middle) pulse under the right radial

-artery indicates the health of tissues and organs on
+artery indicates the health of tissues and

 the middle right side of the body.
-Similarly, the
+Similarly,

-pitta (middle) pulse under the left radial artery
+(middle) pulse under the left

-indicates the health of tissues and organs on the
+indicates the health of tissues and organs on

 middle left side of the body

-The kapha (index) pulse under the right radial
+● The kapha (index) pulse under the right radial

-artery indicates the health of tissues and organs on
+artery indicates the health of tissues and

 the upper right side of the body.
-Similarly, the
+Similarly,

-kapha (index) pulse under the left radial artery
+(index) pulse under the left radial

-indicates the health of tissues and organs on the
+indicates the health of tissues and organs on

 upper left side of the body.

-Using a moderate pressure, between palpating for
+Using a moderate pressure, between palpating

 the superficial (agni) and deep (ojas) pulses, palpate